viniciusfl/IC_porta_arduino/CODE_OVERVIEW.md

    a secondary table in the same DB for logging.
 Still, we chose to always upload a complete DB when there are changes because (1) incremental updates might fail more often and (2) we already need to upload a complete DB to initialize/reset a door controller.
+Still, we may review this in the future.

 # Initialization steps